GeoffWilliams/puppetizer/README.md

 puppetizer --swap-user su --ssh-username fred
 ```

+## Inventory file
+Puppetizer uses an inventory file to identify nodes to install puppet enterprise components on.
+Please see [inventory file](doc/inventory/hosts) for an example and customise according to your needs as follows:

+* Under the `[puppetmasters]` heading, list the address(es) of hosts to install as monolithic masters
+* Under the `[agents]` heading, list the address(es) of hosts to install as agents
+* For each node, specify `pp_role` if you would like to assign a role class via CSR attributes
+* For your master, set `deploy_code=true` to checkout an R10K control repo
+* Use `--control-repo` when running puppetizer to specify the location of the control repo

+The file should be saved as `./inventory/hosts` in the directory you want to run puppetizer from.

 ## Puppet Enterprise installation media
 * Please obtain a copy of Puppet Enterprise from [puppet.com](puppet.com) and place the tarball in the directory you want to run puppetizer from